 1. What are some of the challenges you expect the teacher in this position to face?

-Green points out this can get you information that might not have already been shared.
+This is a good way to get additional information about a school.
 You might learn that parents are overly involved or not involved at all, or that resources are stretched incredibly thin, or that teachers here regularly work 60-hour weeks.
 This could lead to a discussion about how you’ve faced similar challenges in the past, or it can simply give you some points to think about as you consider the job.

 2. How would you describe your school’s culture?
 What types of teachers tend to thrive here, and what types don’t do as well?